-If you have Hashimoto’s hypothyroidism, you could unknowingly be developing another autoimmune disease as having one autoimmune disease raises your risk for developing future ones.
+If you have unmanaged Hashimoto’s hypothyroidism, you could unknowingly be developing another autoimmune disease.

 Autoimmune disease is more common than cancer and heart disease combined, and that’s just the diagnosed cases.
 Many, if not most, cases of autoimmunity are happening without a diagnosis.